 - If you’re planning to take a post-secondary program once you complete high school, talk to a counsellor about funding for both programs.

-- If you’re thinking of a distance learning program, ask about a Student Investment Bursary.
+- If you’re thinking of a distance learning program, ask about a Skills Investment Bursary.
 The bursary can cover the entire cost of a course, including tuition, course materials and taxes.

 Finish high school for better jobs and career opportunities